detypstify/typic/paper/main.typ

 records, contributing to the modernization of healthcare systems.
 Amidst this landscape, the demand for innovative OCR solutions continues to grow.

-This paper introduces Detypstify, a novel tool designed to address the challenge of generating mathematical formulas from images using state-of-the-art OCR technology.
-While the task of converting images to LaTeX formulas is not new, Detypstify distinguishes itself through its utilization of a transformer-based model.
+This paper introduces Typic, a novel tool designed to address the challenge of generating mathematical formulas from images using state-of-the-art OCR technology.
+While the task of converting images to LaTeX formulas is not new, Typic distinguishes itself through its utilization of a transformer-based model.
 This approach marks a departure from traditional methods and builds upon the foundation laid by initiatives such as the OpenAI Im2Latex problem, which has stimulated research in this domain.

-Detypstify leverages Web Assembly and WGPU for deployment, enabling client-side computation and enhancing accessibility.
-By harnessing the power of these technologies, Detypstify not only offers a sophisticated solution but also ensures seamless integration into existing workflows.
+Typic leverages Web Assembly and WGPU for deployment, enabling client-side computation and enhancing accessibility.
+By harnessing the power of these technologies, Typic not only offers a sophisticated solution but also ensures seamless integration into existing workflows.
-This paper provides an overview of the design, implementation, and performance of Detypstify, underscoring its potential to advance the field of OCR and mathematical representation.
+This paper provides an overview of the design, implementation, and performance of Typic, underscoring its potential to advance the field of OCR and mathematical representation.

 = Background and Related Work